 Next time when you believe you are being ‘reasonable’ ensure that your reason is in harmony with your heart and you have considered the consequences of your action and can be at peace.

-home Jesus: I am often asked why do I not come and stop or intervene the destructive acts of man.
+this content Jesus: I am often asked why do I not come and stop or intervene the destructive acts of man.

 I am a force – a force that is there, that can be tapped into.
 I cannot and will not use my power to impose myself on any person, event, deed, nation.
 I am here but I must be found.